ghayem/ghayem.github.io/_pages/about.md

 <!-- Personality: emotional, sensitive, logical, moderately extraverted, strict, relatively stubborn, altruistic, and social. -->

 ## Research Interests
-* Statistical signal processing
+* Statistical signal processing and Bayesian modeling
 * Machine learning
-* Local/global optimization
+* Numerical optimization
-* Dictionary learning, sparse representation, compressed sensing
+* Dictionary learning
 * Optimal sensor placement for source extraction
-* Independent component analysis (ICA) and independent vector analysis (IVA) for multiset data
+* Independent component analysis (ICA) and independent vector analysis (IVA) for multiset fMRI data
-* Graph signal processing (GSP) and graph neural net (GNN)
+* Graph neural networks (GNN)

 <!-- ## My hierarchical opinion about research
 - Research should be a piece of art!
 Quality matters, and it should be respected.